Emilio Aguinaldo

-Emilio Aguinaldo y Famy (Note: In the Philippine "Declaration of Independence" his maternal family name is given as Fami.) (/es/: March 22, 1869 – February 6, 1964) was a Filipino revolutionary, statesman, and military leader who became the first president of the Philippines (1899–1901), and the first president of an Asian constitutional republic.
-He led the Philippine forces first against Spain in the Philippine Revolution (1896–1898), then in the Spanish–American War (1898), and finally against the United States during the Philippine–American War (1899–1901).
-He is regarded in the Philippines as having been the country's first president during the period of the First Philippine Republic, though he was not recognized as such outside of the revolutionary Philippines.
+Emilio Aguinaldo y Famy (Note: In the Philippine "Declaration of Independence" his maternal family name is given as Fami.) (/es/: March 22, 1869 – February 6, 1964) was a Filipino revolutionary, politician, and military leader who served as president of the Philippines from 1899 to 1901, and the president of the first constitutional republic in Asia.
+He led Philippine forces first against Spain in the Philippine Revolution (1896–1898), then in the Spanish–American War (1898), and later against the United States during the Philippine–American War (1899–1901).
+He is regarded in the Philippines as the country's first president during the period of the First Philippine Republic, although his presidency was not widely recognized outside of the revolutionary Philippines.

-Aguinaldo is known as a national hero in the Philippines.
-However, he was also known to be somewhat controversial due to his alleged involvement in the deaths of the revolutionary leader Andrés Bonifacio and general Antonio Luna, and for his collaboration with the Empire of Japan during their occupation of the Philippines in World War II.
+Aguinaldo is known as a national hero in the Philippines, and designed the flag of the Philippines.
+However, he was also involved in the deaths of the revolutionary leader Andrés Bonifacio and general Antonio Luna.
+In World War II, he collaborated as a puppet leader with the Empire of Japan during its occupation of the Philippines.

 Early life and career

 Emilio Aguinaldo was born on March 22, 1869 (Note: The exact date of Aguinaldo's birthdate was March 22, 1869.
 It can be seen in National Historical Institute's marker in Aguinaldo Shrine, Kawit, Cavite.
-Some sources give other dates.) in Cavite el Viejo (present-day Kawit) in the province of Cavite to Carlos Aguinaldo y Jamir and Trinidad Villanueva, a couple that had eight children, the seventh of whom was Emilio.
+Some sources give other dates.) in Cavite el Viejo (present-day Kawit) in the province of Cavite to Carlos Aguinaldo y Jamir and Trinidad Famy y Villanueva, a couple that had eight children, the seventh of whom was Emilio.
 He was baptized and raised in Roman Catholicism.
 The Aguinaldo family was quite well-to-do as his father, Carlos Aguinaldo, was the community's appointed Gobernadorcillo (municipal governor) in the Spanish Viceregal administration.
 He studied at Colegio de San Juan de Letran, but could not finish his studies due to an outbreak of cholera in 1882.
-On April 30th, 1888, he entered the lottery of the Spanish auxiliary conscription with number 221.
+On April 30, 1888, he entered the lottery of the Spanish auxiliary conscription with number 221.

 He became a cabeza de barangay in 1893, before the Maura Law called for the reorganization of local governments.
 At the age of 25, Aguinaldo became Cavite el Viejo's first Gobernadorcillo Capitan Municipal (municipal governor-captain) while he was on a business trip in Mindoro.